 The preparation of the unaudited interim condensed consolidated financial statements requires our management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities and the accompanying disclosures.
-This includes but is not limited to the judgment described as "Pfizer Agreement Characteristics" in the notes to our audited consolidated financial statements as of and for the year ended December 31, 2021.
+This includes but is not limited to the judgment described as "Pfizer Agreement Characteristics" in the notes to our audited consolidated financial statements as of and for the year ended December 31, 2022.
 In order to determine our share of the collaboration partner's gross profits, we used certain information from the collaboration partner, including revenues from the sale of products, some of which is based on preliminary data shared between the partners.
-These estimated figures may change in future periods as we receive final data from our collaboration partner.
-Those changes in our share of the collaboration partner's gross profit are recognized prospectively as a change in estimates.
-Our management continually evaluates judgments and estimates, including such related to the fair value measurement of derivatives, revenues and expenses.
+Our management continually evaluates judgments and estimates, including those related to the contingencies, fair value measurement of derivatives, revenues and expenses.
 Management bases its judgments and estimates on parameters available when the unaudited interim condensed consolidated financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond our control.
 Such changes are reflected in the assumptions when they occur.